orra-dev/orra/docs/sdks/js-sdk.md

     - Design for idempotency
     - Include proper logging for debugging

+4. **Compensation Design**
+    - Make compensation logic robust with its own error handling
+    - Use the compensation context to implement context-aware reverts
+    - Test compensation scenarios thoroughly

 ## Example: Converting Existing Code

-Here's how to convert an existing AI service to use Orra:
+Here's how to convert an existing AI service to use orra:

 ### Before (Traditional Express API)
 ```javascript